FPGA-Computer/STM8-Gyrostick/README.md

 # STM8 VUSB

-The firmware only USB stack is an unofficial fork from STM8S-VUSB-KEYBOARD at https://github.com/BBS215/STM8S-VUSB-KEYBOARD
+The firmware only USB stack is an unofficial fork from [STM8S-VUSB-KEYBOARD](https://github.com/BBS215/STM8S-VUSB-KEYBOARD)

 - Works with current special edition of Cosmic C (4.4.10) and current version of STVD (4.3.12)